tballison/commoncrawl-fetcher-lite/README.md

 The goal is simply to select files for extraction and to extract them or record the URLs for truncated files.

 This has been initially designed for users working outside Amazon's environment.
-We will likely add access to `S3` resources in the future.

 > **Warning!!!**
-> AWS throttles download rates.
-This code is designed with back-off logic so that it will pause
+> AWS throttles download rates, especially for HTTP requests.
+This code is designed with back-off logic for the default HTTP fetcher so that it will pause
 > if it gets a throttle warning from AWS.
-While this code is multi-threaded, it is not useful to run more than about 3 threads.
+While this code is multi-threaded, it is not useful to run more than about 3 threads
+> when fetching from HTTP.
+When running this code on AWS instances
+> pulling from S3, I've run 50 threads without receiving throttling complaints.

 ## Roadmap